jon-harper/OmniBox/docs/index.md

 This project is derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint.

+!!! note "Tip"
+    To switch between :material-lightbulb-on: Light and :material-lightbulb-off-outline: Dark mode, click the icon next to the search box.

 [![gallery of OmniBox part combinations][2]][2]

 ## Quick Links